 Who is Warren Buffet?

-He had net worth of $117 billion as of June 2023, making him the fifth-richest person in the world.
+He had a net worth of $117 billion as of June 2023, making him the fifth-richest person in the world.

 Warren Buffett, often referred to as the "Oracle of Omaha," is widely regarded as one of the most successful investors in the world.
 His investment strategies and insights are invaluable to both seasoned professionals and aspiring investors.
 In this blog post, we will explore 11 investing secrets shared by Warren Buffett.